PranjaleeKshirsagar/Comet-Assessment/README.md

 Once the workflow completes successfully:
 1. Check the workflow logs for the application URL
 2. Look for a message like: `✅ Smoke-test passed!
 Application is live at http://your-loadbalancer-url`
-3. Open that URL in your browser to see your Hello World application
+3. Open that URL in your browser to see your Hello World application.
+Just Like below
    <img src="images/output.jpg" alt="Job Status Check" style="width: 50%; max-width: 50px; height: auto;"></br>

 ## What Gets Created